syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-DigitalSignature.md

 ## Adding Timestamps to a PDF document using external signing

+The Syncfusion Essential PDF is a comprehensive, high-performance[.NET PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net) that enables you to create, read, and edit PDF documents programmatically without relying on Adobe dependencies.
+With this library, you can add timestamps to a PDF document using external signing in C#.

-This section explains how to add a timestamp to a PDF document during the external signing process.
-We have implemented a solution that generates a timestamp response from a timestamp server URI using the [BouncyCastle](https://www.nuget.org/packages/Portable.BouncyCastle) library.
-The accepted timestamp token follows the RFC3161 standard.
+This section details the process of adding a timestamp during external signing.
+We provide a solution that generates a timestamp response from a timestamp server URI using the [BouncyCastle](https://www.nuget.org/packages/Portable.BouncyCastle) library.
+The accepted timestamp token complies with the RFC3161 standard.

-N> In this example, we have used the open-source BouncyCastle library.
+N> In this example, we have used the open-source [BouncyCastle](https://www.nuget.org/packages/Portable.BouncyCastle) library.
 Ensure you review its licensing before including it in your production environment.
 Alternatively, you can directly use the timestamp token provided by your service provider.

-The following example demonstrates the steps to add timestamps during external signing in a PDF document.
+The following example illustrates the process of adding timestamps to a PDF document during the external signing process.

 {% tabs %}

-{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink="https://raw.githubusercontent.com/SyncfusionExamples/PDF-Examples/master/Digital%20Signature/TimestampingPDFwithExternalSigning/.NET/TimestampingPDFwithExternalSigning/Program.cs" %}
+{% highlight c# tabtitle="C# [Cross-platform]" %}

 //Get the stream from the document
 FileStream documentStream = new FileStream("Input.pdf ", FileMode.Open, FileAccess.Read);